Canop/jacquerie/README.md

 # jacquerie
 Similar to jQuery but without the burden of history

+**Warning:** This library isn't ready for consumption.
+Jacquerie is currently being integrated and tested into a big complex jQuery-intensive project.
+Once it's proven the promesses are fullfilled, I'll removed the warning.

 ## Why this is needed

 jQuery's *"Write Less, Do More"* is wonderful.